-I had never really experienced an MGS game before (was never a PlayStation guy), but I always knew of the series’ import in the gaming pantheon and specifically for the stealth action game genre.
+I had never really experienced an MGS game before (was never a PlayStation guy), but I always knew of the series’ import in the gaming pantheon.
+Specifically, it was a vanguard for the stealth game genre.
 I finally got around to playing Metal Gear Solid V: The Phantom Pain earlier this year, as it had been on my wishlist since it’s release in 2015 (finally on PC).
-It was my understanding from some online reading, it is considered one of, if not the, best installment in the series (and unfortunately, also Hideo Kojima’s last installment in the series, as he has since left Konami).
+It was my understanding from some online reading, it is considered one of, if not the, best installment in the series (and unfortunately, also Hideo Kojima’s last in the series, as he has since left Konami).

 With those expectations in hand, I played through the game and loved it.
 However, since I am new to the series and know very little of the storyline’s events leading up to and subsequent to the game’s events (it’s a prequel to MGS IV in the MGS timeline) — my appreciation for the game comes mostly from its excellent gameplay.
-It is a story-heavy game, cinematic in nature, and I thought all that was awesome.
+It is a story-heavy game, cinematic in nature, highly dramatic and at times, awe-inspiring.
 However, my observations & discussion here are centered mostly around the gameplay and what I think makes it so damn good.

 Later, after you get set up with a new mechanical arm, your gear and homebase and your allies prepare you to start this campaign of revenge.
 Basically, the game gives you over to this open world and tells you and your horse to start running wetwork ops.
 It’s chocked full of desert roads, small camps, villas, big castles, and other military establishments full of armed guards — all manner of stuff for you to infiltrate and complete mission objectives relative to.
 The best way to describe the gameplay is —stealth-action-sandbox.

-As I said, you control Solid Snake, or Big Boss as he is known, this legendary soldier and spy.
-You alone have the power and resources to stop terrorist plots, again and again, on these solo missions.
-There are also the supernatural being boss fights and “Skull Faces” with God Complexes, and an entity called Cipher who previously sent you and your allies to hell.
-And there’s other stuff, but like I said, I haven’t played the other games in the series so it is difficult for me to fully appreciate the gravity of the characters and storyline therein.
-The point is, there is a grand scheme to all of it and you feel the weight behind your actions as you progress through the events of the game.
+You control Solid Snake, or Big Boss as he is known, this legendary soldier and spy.
+You alone have the power and resources to stop vaguely menacing terrorist plots, again and again, on solo missions in variably chaotic environments full of emergent threats.
+Supernatural beings also exist and their encounters compose the boss fights in your course; your primary antagonist has a skull for a face and wields both a God Complex and a cowboy hat; an entity called Cipher, who previously sent you and your allies ‘to hell,’ haunts your past and present in unsettling and undefined ways.
+And there’s other insane shit going on… but like I said, I haven’t played the other games in the series so it is difficult for me to fully appreciate the gravity of the myriad characters and whacky storyline therein.
+The point is, there is a grand, dramatic scheme to all of it – one feels the weight behind your player-character actions as you progress through the events of the game.

-But it is important to understand who exactly Snake is, and what he is built up to be capable of.
+It is important to understand who exactly Snake is, this god-like special operator, and what he is built up to be capable of.
 He operates as a lone wolf, a one man army capable of successfully infiltrating huge complexes full of enemies, tripwires, cameras, turrets & tanks, choppers, and even wild animals.
 Snake can be a ghost, or he can be Rambo.
 It’s up to you as the player which role you will assume.
 The game certainly gives you the tools — the systems and mechanics — to do either, or something in between.

 Before each mission, you can pick a load out to bring with you; essentially, you must decide what a super soldier will bring with him in his backpack.
 The options are rife with all manner of weaponry, explosives, vehicles, special perks for close-quarter-combat, and companions.
 I favored the wolf-dog with matching eyepatch or a sniper woman, named Quiet (who wears a bikini because she’s a ghostly inhuman creature who has to breathe through her skin.
 Good stuff Hideo.)